m10088/Leetcode-solutions/README.md

 ### Remarks

-As a beginer, in 2015, I've solved about 290 problems which were mainly implemented in Cpp, which can be found at the other repo of my github [**Toys-Backups/FirstRoundBackUps**](https://github.com/zhanglanqing/Toys-Backups/tree/master/LeetcodeFirstRoundBackUps) backup folder.
+As a beginer, in 2015, I've solved about 290 problems which were mainly implemented in Cpp, which can be found at another repo of my github [**Toys-Backups/FirstRoundBackUps**](https://github.com/zhanglanqing/Toys-Backups/tree/master/LeetcodeFirstRoundBackUps) backup folder.